FAQs - Frequently Asked Questions

 The answer is YES!
 Statistically, 25% of all credit reports contain errors*, and checking your reports ensures the information on your report is yours, not someone else's.

 Often we can.
-There are reputable companies who offer a debt management program that may be able to take your unsecured debt (credit cards, medical bills, collection accounts and legal fees) and enable you to pay that off at a much quicker pace with interest rates and other fees reduced.
+There are reputable companies which offer a debt management program to take your unsecured debt (credit cards, medical bills, collection accounts and legal fees) and pay off balances at a much quicker pace with interest rates and other fees reduced.

 YES!
-In a debt management program, you're repaying your debt at a quicker pace and showing future creditors that you can repay debts and start rebuilding a positive credit history.
+In a debt management program, you're repaying your debt at a quicker pace.
+This shows future creditors that you can repay debts and allows you to start rebuilding a positive credit history.
 Remember, a bankruptcy stays on your report for 10 years and may affect other areas of your life and finances.

 You are not alone.
 Often our problem is not a lack of income, but a lack of organization.
 We also offer assistance with budgeting.
 Paying your bills late or not at all is probably costing you a lot of money, as well as lowering your credit score.

-As a result of a lower credit score you are probably paying higher interest rates.
-And as a result of paying your bills late, you are probably paying late fees on top of your monthly bills.
+With a lower credit score you are probably paying higher interest rates.
+When you don't pay your bills on time, late fees are being added on top of your monthly amounts.

 If you pay two late fees each month, at $25 each, it's costing you an extra $600 per year.
 Pretending that your bills don't exist will not make them go away.